Ixonal/UsingJs/README.md

       scriptRoot: "/",         //string, default script root
       styleRoot: "/",          //string, default style root
       cached: true,            //boolean, whether or not to cache the source files
+      version: "1.0.0"         //string or number, a string to denote the current version of the app
+                               //                  using this library.
+When the version increases, users will
+                               //                  load the new files, but enjoy cached versions the rest of
+                               //                  the time.
       debug: false             //boolean, whether or not to show error messages in log }